burakakay/EDA-MTA_NYC_Subway/README.md

 # Project-1---EDA
-Istanbul Data Sceience Academy  Project 1 - NYC MTA Turnstile EDA Project
+Istanbul Data Science Academy  Project 1 - NYC MTA Turnstile EDA Project

+This is the first project of the Data Science Course at Istanbul Data Science Academy.

+# Scenar